View of Mount Kearsarge, as seen from the farm, c. 1930.

 In 1995, Jane died at Eagle Pond Farm when leukemia took her at forty-seven.
 Don continued to live and write here, until he also died at the farm in 2018, months short of ninety.

 Don’s blue chair remains in the sitting room.
 Here he made revisions to work, dictated letters, received callers, and watched the Red Sox.
-Above the now-empty shelves, Warhol’s lithograph of Elizabeth Taylor, bought back at auction in 2019, has returned to its hook on the wall, joining portraits of Don’s great-grandparents, John and Martha Wells, and his grandmother, Kate Wells.
+Above the now-empty shelves, Warhol’s lithograph of Elizabeth Taylor, bought back at auction in 2019, has returned to its hook on the wall, joining a photograph of Don’s grandmother, Kate Wells, and one of Jane and Don by Carolyn Chute, c.
+1985.

 Some of what Don wrote at Eagle Pond Farm: